GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/shielded-folder/README.md

 # Shielded folder

 This blueprint implements an opinionated Folder configuration to implement GCP best practices.
-Configurations implemented on the folder would be beneficial to host Workloads hineriting contrains from the folder they belong to.
+Configurations implemented on the folder would be beneficial to host Workloads inheriting constraints from the folder they belong to.

 In this blueprint, a folder will be created implementing the following features:
 - Organizational policies